parviz-gh/ephys_data_viewer/README.md

 # 🧠 Ephys Data Viewer

-🧠 **Ephys Data Viewer** is a lightweight, interactive tool built in Dash for exploring and visualizing neural activity datasets in NWB format.
+🧠 **Ephys Data Viewer** is a lightweight, interactive tool built in Dash for exploring and visualizing neural activity datasets in **NWB format**.
 Designed specifically for data related to  	👉 **"Contextual gating of whisker-evoked responses by frontal cortex supports flexible decision making"** (2025).
 It supports brain-region-specific plots, trial-wise interaction, and flexible region mapping.